 There are a range of residential colleges available to students, especially those leaving home for the ﬁrst time.
 There are also options available for temporary accommodation or assistance with ﬁnding a ﬂat.

-Māori and Pacific Students
+Māori and Pasifika students

 The Māori Centre